Extract VIC Owners Corporation Fee Notices to a Spreadsheet

 The lot liability calculation, and why lot liability is not lot entitlement

 A lot's annual fee equals the total budgeted fee multiplied by the ratio of that lot's lot liability to the total lot liability for the plan of subdivision.
-As a worked lot liability share calculation Victoria spreadsheet readers can pin against their own notice: a total budgeted fee of $40,000, a lot liability of 25, and a total lot liability of 200 yields a lot share of 25 ÷ 200 × $40,000 = $5,000.
+For a worked example, a total budgeted fee of $40,000, a lot liability of 25, and a total lot liability of 200 gives a lot share of 25 ÷ 200 × $40,000 = $5,000.
 The numbers are illustrative; the formula is the one to remember.

 The columns the spreadsheet needs to make this auditable are the three integer-or-currency inputs and the resulting dollar amount.
 LotLiability and TotalLotLiability go in as integers, exactly as they appear on the plan of subdivision schedule.
 TotalBudgetedFee and LotShare go in as currency.
 LotShare can either be entered straight from the notice or computed from the other three columns; either way works, and entering both gives a free check that the notice's calculation matches the formula.